When they ask me how I knew that my true love is true ...

 Sometimes, though, it all works out ...

-Challenging myself in this way had opened a door.
-I became more aware of the struggles other people were going through too.
+Seeing my own struggle every day, I became more aware of the struggles other people were going through.

-It was while in sales, while I was struggling to overcome my fears (so I could pay the bills!), that a realization came to me that changed everything:
+You see, it was while I was in sales, as I was struggling to overcome my own fears (so I could pay the bills!), that a realization came to me that changed everything:

 Salesmanship is a form of teaching.

-Helping my clients make informed decisions, solving their problems to get them what they really needed and adding value to their lives, was akin to what my family did in classrooms.
+Helping my clients make informed decisions, helping them decide what they really needed to add value to their lives, was akin to what my family was doing in classrooms.

-This realization broadened my perspective — managers, too, are teachers, guiding their teams to success.
+This realization broadened my perspective.
+I saw that managers, too, are teachers, guiding their teams to success.

-But I noticed how so many others in leadership struggled with communication, just as I had.
+I learned how so many others in leadership were struggling with communication, just as I was.

 It was tragic, really, considering how hard they tried.

-This observation led me to another conclusion.
-In time, it became my mission:
+This observation led me to a conclusion which, in time, became my mission:

-Improving communication could unlock the potential of countless individuals and organizations.
+Improving communication can unlock the potential of countless individuals and organizations.

-This was proved to me after I was invited to teach Business Communication in various MBA programs at an AACSB-accredited business school in Thailand.
+This was proved to me after I was invited to teach Business Communication in the MBA programs at an AACSB-accredited business school in Thailand.

-I also served as personal secretary to a senior officer of the Royal Thai Navy, assisting with reorganization of the national maritime security communications center (Thai-MECC) and the improvement of regional cooperation against crimes at sea such as piracy.
+And again, serving as personal secretary to a senior officer of the Royal Thai Navy, assisting with reorganization of the national maritime security communications center, to improve regional cooperation against crimes at sea such as piracy.

-Of course, it was incredible diving into another culture, teaching, learning the language and how to do business in another land ...
+Of course, it was also incredible diving into another culture, teaching there, learning the language, and learning how to do business in another land ...

-It was hard at times, too, and I had to learn that the true meaning of confidence is how you deal with life's problems.
+It was very hard at times, too.
+Things didn't always go perfectly.
+That's life, isn't it?
+And I had to learn that the true meaning of confidence is how you deal with life's problems.

 In other words, this experience offered a wealth of communication lessons.

-For over 20 years, I've taught 1000s of entrepreneurs and managers, learning firsthand what obstacles they faced and what strategies worked, and what they really needed in their businesses.
+Now, after more than 25 years, I've taught 1000s of leaders and entrepreneurs, managers and professionals, learning firsthand what obstacles they faced and what strategies worked, and what they really needed for success ...

-• We need the communication skills to make people feel valued when they're engaged with us and our systems.
+- We need the communication skills to make people feel valued.

-• We need communication that helps us do things together better.
+- We need communication that helps us reach our goals.

 Even if you're an online solo-entrepreneur, you need structures and standards to create that sense of security for yourself and for everyone you deal with.